 Best toothpaste for white teeth with baking soda: Arm & Hammer

-This is an ingredient often used in natural oral hygiene products and popular name-brand ones as well for its whitening powers.
+You can find baking soda in natural oral hygiene products (and name brands as well) for its whitening powers.
 But no other paste is as famous for its use of dental-grade baking soda than Arm & Hammer.
 And loyal Arm & Hammer customers can get an extra boost to whiten their teeth with their AdvanceWhite toothpaste.
 Customers love this product because of its:

 - Low-abrasion formula that won't damage enamel